Designated: 2009

 Average Annual Precipitation: 7 inches

-One of the defining features of Snipes Mountain is its soils, some of which come from an ancestral riverbed of the Columbia River.
+Some of the soils at Snipes Mountain come from an ancestral riverbed of the Columbia River.
 Many areas of the mountain are covered with fist- and melon-size cobblestones deposited by an ancient flow of the Columbia River.
 On top of this is loess—windblown deposits of sand, clay, and silt—over Missoula Flood sediment, with all but the top 90 feet of Snipes Mountain (1,290 feet above sea level) lying below this series of cataclysmic events.

 Though the area only received appellation status in 2009, Snipes Mountain boasts a long viticultural history.
 Vineyards were first planted in the area in 1914.
 Muscat of Alexandria vines from 1917, planted by Washington State wine pioneer William B. Bridgman, were until recently still producing grapes.
 Harrison Hill, which is part of the appellation, is home to some of the state’s oldest Cabernet Sauvignon vines dating to 1963.